Sarajevo–Ploče railway: Postwar modernization

 The last train of the narrow-gauge railway left Ploče on 5 November 1966.
 The correspondent of Slobodna Dalmacija wrote on that occasion:

-Parts of the original line were flooded by the creation of a number of Hydroelectric dams along the river.
+Parts of the original line were flooded by the creation of a number of hydroelectric dams along the river.
 The standard gauge line was officially opened on 26 and 27 November 1966.
 The new railway was put into traffic on 1 December 1966, and traction was initially performed by diesel locomotives because the railway was in the first stage of construction.
 The electrification of the railway and the electrical relay protection of the stations was completed and put into operation in May 1969.
 The final completion of the works on the railway was in 1972, with the completion of the remote traffic control system and power plants for powering the catenary network.
-The final price of the works on the railway amounted to 1,149.4 million dinars.
+The final price of the works on the railway amounted to 1.15 billion dinars.
 Together with the Vrpolje-Sarajevo line, this line made up 24% of the railway network in Bosnia and Herzegovina at the time (the total length of both lines was 450.5 km), and 60% of the work and 65% of the revenue of ŽTP Sarajevo, and at that time it was the most modern railway of the then state.

 Modernization Effects

 With the electrification of the railway, goods traffic recorded constant growth.
-So in Ploče railway station in 1969, the turnover of goods amounted to 1.03 million tons.
+By 1969, the turnover of goods at Ploče railway station amounted to 1.03 million tons.
 Already in 1971, the turnover doubled (2.09 million tons), reaching 2.86 million tons in 1977 and 3.61 million tons in 1987.
 At the same time, passenger traffic was declining: 482,000 passengers departed from the Ploče railway station in 1969, 384,000 in 1971, 296,000 in 1977, and 173,000 in 1987.

-Due to the integration of the Port of Ploče and ŽTP Sarajevo in 1969, work began expanding the port's capacity in Ploče.
-The increase in the volume of freight traffic on the railway was accompanied by the increase in traffic in the port of Ploče.
+Due to the integration of the Port of Ploče and ŽTP Sarajevo in 1969, work began on expanding the port's capacity in Ploče.
+The increase in the volume of freight traffic on the railway was accompanied by an increase in traffic in the port of Ploče.
 Thus, traffic in the port increased from 1.1 million tons in 1969 to 2.3 million tons in 1971, when an oil-receiving facility with a capacity of 1.5 million tons per year was built.
 The increase in the capacity of the port in Ploče continued with the construction of a terminal for the transport of live livestock, wood, grain, and alumina, so the port in Ploče acquired the conditions for transit cargo from Central European countries.
-Already in 1977, the traffic of the port amounted to 2.95 million tons, and thanks to the development of large companies in Bosnia and Herzegovina (Željezara Zenica, KHK Lukavac, Aluminij Mostar,...) was constantly increasing, so in 1987 it exceeded the amount of 4.5 million tons.
+Already in 1977, the traffic of the port amounted to 2.95 million tons, and thanks to the development of large companies in Bosnia and Herzegovina (Željezara Zenica, KHK Lukavac, Aluminij Mostar) was constantly increasing, so in 1987 it exceeded 4.5 million tons.